nemosminer/NemosMiner/README.md

    PreRun

-      Ability to run a batch prior switching to a specific miner and/or algo.
+      Ability to run a batch prior switching to a specific miner and/or algorithm.
-      The prerun scripts can be used to set per miner/algo OC via nvidiaInspector or OverdriveNTool.
+      The prerun scripts can be used to set per miner/algorithm OC via nvidiaInspector or OverdriveNTool.
       Before starting a miner executable NemosMiner is trying to launch one of the following 3 prerun scripts (in this order):
       1. <MinerName>_<Algorithm>.bat
-         Simply create a file named <MinerName>_<AlgoName>.bat in prerun folder, e.g. 'Bminer-v16.3.1-1xRadeonRX5808GB-Handshake-10.bat' or 'CcminerMTP-v1.3.2-1xGTX10606GB_MTP.bat'
+         Simply create a file named <MinerName>_<AlgorithmName>.bat in prerun folder, e.g. 'Bminer-v16.3.1-1xRadeonRX5808GB-Handshake-10.bat' or 'CcminerMTP-v1.3.2-1xGTX10606GB_MTP.bat'
       2. <Algorithm>.bat
-         Simply create a file named <AlgoName>.bat in prerun folder, e.g. 'Ethash.bat'
+         Simply create a file named <AlgorithmName>.bat in prerun folder, e.g. 'Ethash.bat'
       3. default.bat
          If neither of the two above exist, NemosMiner will try to launch prerun\default.bat Use overclock with caution